apache/beam-site/src/documentation/sdks/euphoria.md

     .using(String::valueOf)
     .output();
 ```
-The operator consumes `input`, it applies given lambda expression (`String::valueOf`) on each element of `input` and returns mapped `Datatset`.
+The operator consumes `input`, it applies given lambda expression (`String::valueOf`) on each element of `input` and returns mapped `Dataset`.
 Developer is guided through series of steps when creating operator so the declaration of an operator is straightforward.
 To start building operator just wrote its name and '.'.
-Your IDE will give you hits.
+Your IDE will give you hints.

 First step to build any operator is to give it a name through `named()` method.
 This is optional but recommended step.
 The name is propagated through system and can latter be used when debugging.

 ### Coders and Types
 Beam's Java SDK requires developers to supply `Coder` for custom element type in order to have a way of materializing elements.
 Euphoria integrates [Kryo](https://github.com/EsotericSoftware/kryo) as default way of serialization.
 Recommended way of using [Kryo](https://github.com/EsotericSoftware/kryo) is to register all the types which will Kryo serialize.
-Sometimes it is also a good idea to register Kryo serialisers of its own too.
-Euphoria allows you to do that by implementing your own `KryoRegistrar` and using it as input to `RegisterCoders`.
+Sometimes it is also a good idea to register Kryo serializers of its own too.
+Euphoria allows you to do that by implementing your own `KryoRegistrar` and using it as an input for `RegisterCoders`.
 The `RegisterCoders` can also be used as convenient way of supplying Beam `Coder` for specified element types.
 ```java
 RegisterCoders
   .to(flow)